Shakila/scenario-test/org.wso2.carbon.connector.scenario/README.txt

         iii) loginUrl             -    Use login URL of the salesforce account. iv)  sfstatus             -    Use the status of the invoice e.g: Open, Closed, Negotiating & Pending .
-        v)   sfdescription        -    Use description about that invoice entry. vi)  sObjectType          -    Use the type of the sObject created in step 8 i.
+        v)   sfdescription        -    Use description about that invoice entry. vi)  sObjectType          -    Use the type of the sObject created in step 8 ii.

  10. Navigate to "{SCENARIO_HOME}/" and run the following command.
        $ mvn clean install